-A spinach side dish with rice or chapati may not be appetizing to many, including myself.
+A spinach side dish with rice or chapati may not be appetizing to many, including me.
 But, a green smoothie made with spinach?
 Bring it on!

 Smoothies are a convenient way to consume your daily dose of fruits and vegetables.
 But only if you have the right smoothie blender.